Beyond the smile: how emoji use has evolved in the workplace

 When accepted as part of the language of work, emoji can go a long way toward increasing efficiency by replacing follow-up messages and reducing noise.

-58% of global employees surveyed said that using emoji at work allows them to communicate more nuance with fewer words, and, perhaps as important, 54% think that emoji use can speed up workplace communication.
-This was even higher in the US: 69% of American respondents say emoji allow them more nuance, while 67% think it speeds up communication.
+Fifty-eight percent of employees surveyed say using emoji at work allows them to communicate more nuance with fewer words and, perhaps as important, 54% think emoji use can speed up workplace communication.
+This was even higher in the U.S.: 69% of American respondents say emoji allow them more nuance, while 67% think it speeds up communication.

 At Slack and Duolingo, emoji are baked into our everyday workflows.
 Many emoji reactions, or reacji, as we call them at Slack, replace the role of repetitive follow-up messages.
 For example, within many service-based teams they serve as shorthand for requests coming into a channel: